Nevary-Codes/AI-Itinerary-Planner/README.md

 5. Submit a pull request

 ### 📄 License
-Part of the **OpenxAI Global AI Accelerator**.

-*"The best way to improve your writing is to start writing."*
+*"The best way to improve your travel experience is to start planning."*

-**✍️ AI Article Generator — Real-time AI Writing Assistant Powered by n8n**
+**✈️ AI Itinerary Planner — Real-time AI Travel Assistant Powered by n8n**